errea/First_Ruby_on_Rails_App/README.md

 ## Live Preview
 1) Git clone this repo and cd the to the `Blog app` directory.
-2) Run the link for live preview `https://first-app-rails-blog.herokuapp.com/`
+2) Open the link for live preview `https://first-app-rails-blog.herokuapp.com/`

 ## Authors